Gracie-Guan/Space-Invaders-with-JavaScript/README.md

 ### 09/12/2023 - night
 * Fix the problem mentioned at noon:
   1. missile doesn't hide after hitting aliens: I call the missleHit function inside the fireMissile function, and ask it to clear missileInterval once missleHit is true;
-  2. dead alien still shoot: added a condition to check if ".alien:eq(randomAlien)" is invisible. only shoot when it's visible.
+  2. dead alien still shoots: added a condition to check if ".alien:eq(randomAlien)" is invisible. only shoot when it's visible.
 Used the same method to fix score over-calculate issue
-* Hide the defender when it got hit by alien, and reduce its live
+* Hide the defender when it gets hit by the alien, and reduce its life
-* code part of the game mechanic function, to be continue tomorrow
+* code part of the game mechanic function, to be continued tomorrow

+### 11/12/2023
+* Define the condition for Win or Lose, and show a notification after the condition met
+* Setup initial status
+* Added sound effects for movement, got hit, background music, win and lose
+* Still having issue with restart, will fix that later